stephenverderame/cpp_book/src/functional/lambdas.md

 };
 ```

 If we wanted a reference instead of a pointer, we can wrap the data in a `std::reference_wrapper<T>` using `std::ref`.
 A `std::reference_wrapper` provided *value semantics* (is copyable) for a reference.
 It is implicitly converted to a `T` reference, or explicitly with its member function `get()`.
 It also provides `operator()` so that if it holds a reference to a callable object, it can directly invoke that callable object without unwrapping it.
 If we wanted a `const` reference we can create one with `std::cref`.
-This is needed because passing an lvalue reference will invoke the copy constructor, and rvalue will invoke the move constructor.
-Therefore, we wrap the reference in a `reference_wrapper`, which can then be copy constructed into the closure.
+This is needed because passing a lvalue reference will invoke the copy constructor, and rvalue references will invoke the move constructor.
+Therefore, we wrap the reference in a `reference_wrapper` which avoids constructing a new instance of the underlying data and instead will construct a new instance of `std::reference_wrapper`.

 ```C++
 const auto l5 = [person3 = std::ref(p)] {